-The carte de séjour pluriannuelle for this status has a duration of only two years.
-You can opt to renew this card every two years, but that sounds like a major pain.
+The carte de séjour pluriannuelle for this status has a duration of two to four years.
+The length of validity is at the discretion of the prefecture.
+You can opt to renew this card every few years, but that sounds like a major pain.
 Fortunately, there are other options.

 10-year Residence Card

 After three years of marriage to a French citizen, you are eligible for the 10-year carte de résident.
 You largely need to provide the same amount of paperwork and pay the same tax amount.
 One of the big differences is that you need to show that you have attained at least a level A2 level of French.
 As long as you provide this language certificate, you will be automatically granted the 10-year card.

 According to the Paris préfecture officer that I sat down with, you can apply for this card as soon as you hit the three-year mark.
 There is no need to wait for your card to expire.
 Typically, many préfectures will not process a change or renewal of this nature until your current residence permit is due to expire, so I was quite surprised that the agent mentioned this, and I am unsure if they would actually honor this request in practice.

 After 4 years of marriage to a French citizen, you are potentially eligible to apply for nationality, a process that can take a year or more total but only costs 55 euros.
 The language requirement for nationality is level B1 in both speaking and writing.
 There is other paperwork needed that can be found here.
 I plan on applying as soon as I am eligible!